oxidecomputer/usdt/docs/tracing-tokio.md

 Note that this D uses a **global** associative array whose key is the unique ID.
 We do **not** use thread-local variables because (as noted exhaustively) the task may run on other threads and other tasks may run on this thread.
+(Even in a `async` executor that's single-threaded, use of thread-local variables could be confused across tasks!)